woodypowr5/DeCKR/README.md

 # DeCKR

-## This is the team project repository for the DeCKER team of
+## This is the team project repository for the DeCKR team of

 ## EN632:  Software Architecture Appl.